noah-schechter/docs/pages/docs/projects.md

 Read [here](/docs/attributes#how-to-customize-attributes) for more information on customizing a project's attributes.
 [VIDEO]

-## How to Copy an Incident to a Second Project
+## How to copy an incident to a second project
+TODO